 In a new book, "U.S. Latinization: Education and the New Latino South," Pedro R. Portes and Spencer Salas have curated essays from across the country that demonstrate how policymakers and educators should treat immigrant education and social progress—two ideas that have become intertwined in our country.
-Portes is the Goizueta Foundation Distinguished Chair in Latin Teacher Education at the UGA College of Education, where he also directs the Center for Latino Achievement and Success in Education.
+Portes is the Goizueta Foundation Chair for Latin Teacher Education at the UGA College of Education, where he also directs the Center for Latino Achievement and Success in Education.
 His co-editor, Salas, is associate professor of middle, secondary and K-12 education at the University of North Carolina at Charlotte.

 Question: Why should we pay attention to changes in education as a result of immigration?
 Portes: At a time of extreme division in the United States that affects all sectors of the population, the quality of education is of utmost importance—not only to those living in poverty, but perhaps more important for future leaders and voters alike.
 In this book, we offer new insights that address the overall cultural development of the United States as a result of increased Latino and Asian immigration in the past two decades.